A Man Called Ove (novel): Reception

-Overall, A Man Called Ove was received well, with the review aggregator website, Bookmarks, giving the book a "rave" review.
 Kirkus Reviews gave a positive review of the novel, describing how, "the back story chapters have a simple, fablelike quality, while the current-day chapters are episodic and, at times, hysterically funny.
 In both instances, the narration can veer toward the preachy or overly pat, but wry descriptions, excellent pacing and the juxtaposition of Ove's attitude with his deeds add plenty of punch to balance out any pathos."
 Publishers Weekly called the novel "a fuzzy crowd-pleaser that serves up laughs to accompany a thoughtful reflection on loss and love.
 Though Ove's antics occasionally feel repetitive, the author writes with winning charm."

 Adaptations

 Film

 The novel was adapted into A Man Called Ove, a Swedish film released on 25 December 2015, written and directed by Hannes Holm and starring Rolf Lassgård as Ove.
 The film was nominated for six awards, winning two, at the 51st Guldbagge Awards in 2016.
 It was nominated for the Best Foreign Language Film and Best Makeup and Hairstyling categories at the 89th Academy Awards.

 An English-language film adaptation called A Man Called Otto was also released, with Tom Hanks starring and producing.